Birds

 Potential Problems

 Biting and chewing is also a natural behavior which can be tamed with affection and training.
 As soon as the young once out of their baby stage will start exploring their beak.
-If their nipping is not properly looked after, a high risk of developing a bitting habit into a potential problem.
+If their nipping is not properly looked after, a high risk of developing a biting habit into a potential problem.
 They are incredible chewer so if you leave them alone at home you will find lots of destruction on your arrival.
-Develop a habit of putting them in a cage while they are alone at home and also provide them with toys and another thing to chew on.
+Develop a habit of putting them in a cage while they are alone at home.
+Also provide them with toys and another thing to chew on.
 Keep an eye while you are at home and redirect them to chew the suitable toys if you see them chewing on furniture.
-They also have an issue of plucking their own feather which they usually do when they are bored or something bothering them.
+They also have an issue of plucking their own feather.
+They usually do this when they are bored or something bothering them.
 It is preferable to take them to the veterinarian for an examination to maintain their health.

 Breeding